saze24/backtester/README.md

 # Backtester App
-The app tests the Moving Average Crossover Strategy to maximize profit for the given instrument over the specific time period.
+This app tests the Moving Average Crossover Strategy to find out which set of variables maximize profit.
 A description of the project and diagrams are located in the documentation folder.

 ## Setup & Installation